elmar-hinz/Blog.MVCrevisited/README.md

 **Now what is the model?** The big data model?
 The data view taken from this big data by any kind of a query?
 Or both?
 This are two reasons, why the MVC pattern leads to confusion.
 First there are two kinds of data, the big one and the small copy.
 The small copy is a central part.
 For the DB it's a query result, for JSP it's a JavaBean, other frameworks speak of domain objects, and, and, and ...
 Dispite the small data copy is a central key in the MVC pattern it lacks a common term.
 Second, in the moment the small copy comes in, the observer pattern becomes pointless.
 A copy doesn't change.
 There is no reason to bind to a copy to observe it.
 The classical MVC pattern with it's observing view doesn't hold, but it is vage enough to not insist upon observing and survives.

-## Women are men and men are women
+## The view becomes the controller and the controller becomes the view

 We can't directly bind to the big data any longer and it is pointless to bind to the small data views to observe them, as **they don't change but need to be exchanged instead**.
 Now, who does exchange them?
 The controller or the view?